gitayam/matrix-to-discourse/README.md

 ### `!fpost`

 Creates a post on the Discourse forum using the replied-to message's content.
+- **Usage:** `!fpost`
+This will prompt GPT to generate a title based on the body.
+#TODO gracefully handle missing gpt api

 - **Usage:** `!fpost [title]`
 - **Example:**